Construction of Differentially Private Empirical Distributions from a low-order Marginals Set through Solving Linear Equations with l2 Regularization: Experiments

-The results for the SSS assessment on the regression coefficients from the logistic regression are provided in Figures \ref{fig:sssresults}.
-A method with the longest red bar (best-case scenario) and the shortest purple bar (the worst-case scenario) would be preferable.
-The two inflated type I error types (I+/yellow bar and I-/blue bar) would preferably be of low probability.
-The two inflated type II error or decreased power types (II+/orange bar and I-/green bar) and neural (gray) are acceptable.
-Per the listed criteria above, first, it is comforting to see the undesirable cases (purple+blue bars) are the shortest among all the 7 scenarios for each DIPS method; second, as expected, the inferences improve quickly with CIPHER and the full table sanitization and rather slowly with MWEM as $\epsilon$ increases; third, the full table sanitization is the best performer in preserving SSS, especially for the medium valued $\epsilon$, followed closely by CIPHER.
-Finally, even for CIPHER and the full table sanitization, there are always non-ignorable proportions of II+ (and II- when $\epsilon$ was small) even when $\epsilon$ is as large as $e^2$, suggesting the sanitization decreases the efficiency of the statistical inferences, which is the expected price paid for privacy protection.
+The results for the SSS assessment on the regression coefficients from the logistic regression are provided in Figure \ref{fig:sssresults1}, un-normalized for the storage cost.
+A method with the longest red bar (best-case scenario as defined in Table \ref{table:3S}) and the shortest purple bar (the worst-case scenario) would be preferable.
+The two inflated type II error (i.e., decreased power types) (the II+/orange bar and the I-/green bar) and neural (the gray bar) are acceptable, and the two inflated type I error types (I+/yellow bar and I-/blue bar) would preferably be of low probability.
+Per the listed criteria above, first, it is comforting to see the undesirable cases (purple+blue bars) are the shortest among all the 7 scenarios for each method.
+Second, the inferences improve quickly for CIPHER and the FDH sanitization and rather slowly for MWEM as $\epsilon$ increases.
+Third, the FDH sanitization is the best performer in preserving SSS, especially for the medium valued $\epsilon$, followed closely by CIPHER.
+Finally, even for CIPHER and the full table sanitization, there are always non-ignorable proportions of II+ (and II- when $\epsilon$ is small) especially when $\epsilon$ is as large as $e^2$, suggesting the sanitization decreases the efficiency of the statistical inferences, which is the expected price paid for privacy protection.